ihsanfadil/tidytuesday/README.md

 # #tidytuesday

-This repository collects all code, visualisation, and interpretations for the weekly __#tidytuesday__ project.
+This repository is home to all code, visualisation, and interpretations for the weekly __#tidytuesday__ project.